micaminoff/tahtialgovertailu/documentation/toteutus.md

 #### Performance analysis
 Open maps with branching factor=4:

-Dijkstra and A\* perform far better than IDA\* - by several orders in magnitude - if the problem is not absolutely trivial.
+* Dijkstra and A\* perform far better than IDA\* - by several orders in magnitude - if the problem is not absolutely trivial.
-However, IDA\* always uses linear memory while both other algorithms' memory consumption grows.
+* IDA\* always uses linear memory while both other algorithms' memory consumption grows.
-A\* visits and remembers fewer nodes than Dijkstra, but performs worse in some cases due to agressive memory management in backing datastructures.
+* A\* visits and remembers fewer nodes than Dijkstra, but performs worse in some cases due to agressive memory management in backing datastructures.
 IDA\* visits FAR more nodes than either of the others.

 Algorithm | Path Length | Time | Nodes visited | Nodes in memory
 ----------|-------------|------|---------------|----------------